 The Senior Lien Account of the Debt Service Reserve Fund is a common reserve fund which equally secures all Senior Lien Bonds.
-If, on any date that principal or interest on Senior Lien Bonds is due and payable, there are insufficient moneys in the Principal Account or Interest Account, as the case may be, to make the required payment, then moneys in the Senior Lien Account and the Subordinate Lien Account of the Debt Service Reserve Fund shall be applied to pay the principal of and interest on Senior Lien Bonds then due and payable.
+If, on any date that principal or interest on Senior Lien Bonds Outstanding under the General Resolution is due and payable, there are insufficient moneys in the Principal Account or Interest Account, as the case may be, to make the required payment, then moneys in the Senior Lien Account and the Subordinate Lien Account of the Debt Service Reserve Fund shall be applied to pay the principal of and interest on Senior Lien Bonds Outstanding under the General Resolution then due and payable.